DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Accounts Payable Processing/BPAY Payment Processing.md

 ---

 ## BPAY Payment Processing

+The BPAY form is used to set up the additional fields needed between your Dynamics 365 environment and your BPAY account.
+Within this form, you will set up the BPAY details for the BAPY reference account.

 ### Setup BPAY payment

-The BPAY form is used to set up the additional fields needed between your Dynamics 365 environment and your BPAY account.
-Within this form, you will set up the BPAY details for the BAPY reference account,

 You can reach the METHODS OF PAYMENT form by navigating to
 #### 	Method of payment